architecttr/Aegis-Toolkit/docs/cleanup_jobs.md

 `CleaningEventBus` can dispatch fast updates, but `WorkInfo` remains the source of truth and must always be observed when launching cleanup work.

+## Notifications

+Each cleanup job runs in the foreground and surfaces a determinate notification showing exact progress (for example `27/184 files cleaned`).
+The notification is updated as files are processed and, once finished, displays a success, failure or cancelled message.
+The final state remains visible for a few seconds before the notification is dismissed.

 ## Job Lifecycle and UI Sync

 Cleanup work IDs are persisted to `DataStore` immediately after enqueuing to